 The usual procedure is to use an azide salt such as NaN3 or KN3 with the appropriate alkyl halide in a polar aprotic solvent such as acetonitrile (CH3CN) or dimethylsulfoxide (DMSO).

 The organic azide products are reasonably stable, even if they look a little weird.
 Some have even found use as pharmaceuticals (e.g. AZT, below right) or as useful probes for studying chemical biology.
-[More in footnotes].
+[Note 1].

 For our purposes the most useful property of organic azides is that they serve as “masked” amines.

 Note the resonance form above with a nitrogen-nitrogen triple bond.
 If treated with a reducing agent, such as LiAlH4 or even catalytic hydrogenation (Pd/C , H2) organic azides can be reduced to primary amines, liberating N2 in the process.